lindegroup/autopkgr/README.md

 1. Switch to the **Configure Repos & Apps** tab and select the repositories you'd like to subscribe to.
 We recommend the first one, to get you started.
     ![Configure Repos & Apps](doc-images/config_tab2.png)
 1. Select the apps you'd like to watch.
-1. If you're piping the apps into a Munki repo, put the repo path in the **Local Munki Repo** box.
+1. If you're importing the apps into a Munki repo, put the repo path in the **Local Munki Repo** box.
 1. Switch to the **Configure Schedule** tab.
-Set your automatic update checking preferences — we recommend checking at least once per day, and checking for repo updates automatically.
+Set your automatic update checking preferences — we recommend checking at least once per day, and checking for repo updates when AutoPkgr starts.
     ![Configure Schedule](doc-images/config_tab3.png)
 1. Configure email notifications, if desired.
 1. Click Save and Close.